mounirbasta/task/README.md

 - Health check endpoint is essential for container orchestration
 - The CI/CD pipeline ensures comprehensive security with both SAST and DAST
 - GitOps approach enables automated Kubernetes deployments
-- **Unit tests and code coverage are planned improvements** - currently the focus is on security scanning and functional testing
+- **Unit tests and code coverage can be planned improvements** - currently the focus is on security scanning and functional testing
 - Coverage.py can be used to measure test coverage once unit tests are implemented

 This Python application demonstrates modern development practices with comprehensive SAST and DAST security testing, automated deployment through a robust CI/CD pipeline.
 The security testing covers both static code analysis and dynamic runtime testing for complete application security.